CS234319/safot/Material/Tutorials/sml/introduction.md

 ### Special Identifiers

-are called `symbolic` identifiers in the SML lingo.
+are called "symbolic" identifiers in the SML lingo.

 * a sequence of one or more of the following ``! % & $ # + - * / : < = > ? @ \ ~ \ ^ | ` ``